mariohevia/crime_data_uk/README.md

 + Add a way to show crimes per location and not a radius around the click in map_click.
     + Show the location boundary.

-+ Mention that for locations in Scotland, only the British Transport Police provide data for Scotland, therefore, crime levels may appear much lower than they really are.
-    + Mention that Manchester does not report their crime data.

 + Move crime category and selected location to below the map.

 + Accept enter as button click in the postcode map.